The Snare of the Abyss

 “Ah, Doctor, I look forward to working with you.
 But if I may ask, why exactly are we meeting in a museum?
 Shouldn’t we be in the archives room?
 The priest questioned.

 “You’re on your first day, and you’re telling me what we should and shouldn’t be doing?
 Am I understanding that right?
 While the priest stood a good foot and a half taller than the women, she still looked down her nose at him.
-Take a moment to pause, ARgo self-corrected
+Take a moment to pause, Argo self-corrected

 “No, Doctor, I was just surprised, that's all,” Argo said, trying to stay polite.